 - Any additional guests that arrive will not be permitted entrance to the ceremony and will not be allowed entrance to the ceremony room

-- The entire party MUST arrive 15 minutes prior to the allocated ceremony time and will be guided into ceremony room according to the specific venue requirements.
+- Guests should arrive no later than 20 minutes prior to the allocated ceremony time and will be guided into ceremony room according to the specific venue requirements.

-- It may not be possible to be given away or organise walking down the aisle after all guests have arrived.
-You should speak to your venue to see if this is permissible.
+- You should speak to your venue to see if it is permissible to be given away or organise walking down the aisle after all guests have arrived.

 - Late arrivals will not be permitted, and the ceremony will be rearranged at a new fee charged to the couple

-- Brides/grooms/civil partners can stand, however the rest of the wedding party will remain seated throughout the ceremony.
+- Brides/grooms/civil partners can stand, however the rest of the wedding party may remain seated throughout the ceremony.

-- Face masks must be worn by all guests including witnesses.
+- Face masks may still be required to be worn by all guests including witnesses.
 Bride/groom/civil partner are exempt, but if you choose to wear one, you will be asked to remove this during the spoken parts of the ceremony.

-- The rings must be held by the bride/groom/civil partner – the best man/witness cannot hold the rings to hand over.
+- The rings can be held by the bride/groom/civil partner – the best man/witness to hand over if desired.

-- The register will be signed one person at a time whilst standing and maintaining social distancing.
-Hand sanitisation will be required by all parties signing.
+- The schedule will be signed one person at a time whilst standing and maintaining social distancing.

 - There will be no certificate issued on the day.
 This will be posted first class the same or following working day.
 Extra certificates required can be ordered later either online or by telephone.